Listen to this blog as a podcast:

 1. What color should I wear?

 This is usually the first question asked by our mothers.
-They will tell us what the Bride’s color pallet is or what the bridesmaids are wearing.
-However, before we start defining complimentary colors, we strongly advise having a conversation with your Bride or Groom about their preferences for their big day.
+They will tell us what the Bride’s color pallet is or colors of the bridesmaid dresses.
+However, before we start defining complementary colors, we strongly advise having a conversation with your Bride or Groom about their preferences for their big day.
 Some Brides are open to whatever color makes you personally feel amazing while some others are wanting to keep with specific wedding colors.
 Having a frank conversation prior to starting your search will help guide you as you shop.

-Some of the most popular colors for mothers include earthy tones in neutral colors like taupe, warm beige, and latte.
+Some of the most popular and classic colors for mothers include earthy neutral tones like taupe, warm beige, and latte.
 Jewel tones are lovely as well, such as sapphire, emerald, and Ruby.
-Go-to lighter colors for spring and summer weddings include soft pastels, such as blush, lavender, and slate blue.
+Great choices in lighter colors for spring and summer weddings include soft pastels such as blush, lavender, and slate blue.
+Don’t forget to look at Jacquard fabrics and floral prints that can really pull the pallet together.

 2. How long does it take for these gowns to come in?

 Some manufacturers carry a vast inventory that will ship quickly while others cut orders as they arrive.
 You will also need to factor in alterations which should be started at least a month ahead of the wedding date.
-If you are one who has trouble making decisions or needs to bring multiple people along with you, it would be a better idea to start 6 to 9 months ahead of the wedding day.
+If you are one who has trouble making decisions or needs to bring multiple people along with you, it is very important to give yourself enough time.

 The formality of the wedding will be chosen by the couple and when it comes to dress codes, there are many different types.